Manish-RC/Laravel-CRUD/README.md

 # Laravel-CRUD
-    #A simple Library management system created using postgresql
+    #A simple Library management system created in Laravel using postgresql